LGBTQ history in Chile: State repression

+Ibanez's dictatorship (1927-1931) was characterized by strong repression of his opponents, many of whom were killed by paramilitary groups.
+Political prisoners were threatened with "fondeamiento" which consisted of prisoners being thrown from ships at sea with a weight bound to their legs, although there is no definitive evidence that the practice actually occurred.
+According to popular myth, Ibáñez del Campo was deeply homophobic because his son Carlos was gay, and so executed a series of raids and arrests against homosexuals.
+The popular story alleges that "fondeamiento" was carried out against captured homsexuals who were embarked at Valparaiso and never seen again.
+However, there is no archival documentary evidence to support any aspect of this popular myth.

+According to historian Leonardo Fernández, these stories originate in events which occurred after the end of Ibáñez's rule.
+In 1941, during the government of Pedro Aguirre Cerda, prisoners who had been convicted of homosexual offences, or had been identified as homosexual by medical staff or their own admission, were embarked from Valparaiso and sent to a prison in Pisagua, in the north.
+This had the declared intention of isolating the homosexual prisoners and preventing them from spreading homosexual behaviour to other prisoners.
+In Pisagua and other locations in the north, oral history retains memories of prison colonies populated by homosexual prisoners.

 In 1952, when Ibáñez del Campo returned to power, this time in open democratic elections, as president, he continued its repressive policies.
 During his government he promulgated Law 11625 on Antisocial States and Security Measures (1954) (Ley 11625 sobre Estados Antisociales y Medidas de Seguridad), first proposed during the administration of his predecessor González Videla, a law establishing various security measures (such as healing internments, fines and imprisonment) against groups of "social dangerousness ", including vagrants, drug addicts and homosexuals, among others.
 This law required the enactment of a regulation that would facilitate its implementation, but that was never issued, so it could not be applied until it was finally repealed in 1994.
 However, this law would apparently had a marginal application, with little records of some gay people moved to places like Chanco and Parral.